ursatile/css4eng/02-01-boxes-and-borders.md

 Absolute units are, well, absolute: they don't depend on anything else.
 If we specify something has a 10px border, that border will always be 10 pixels.

 > OK, that's *sort of* true.
-Way back when CSS was first developed, pixels referred to actual physical device pixels - if your screen resolution was 800x600, and you drew a box that was 400 pixels wide and 300 pixels high, it would fill exactly a quarter of your screen space.
+Way back when CSS was first developed, pixels referred to actual physical device pixels - if your screen resolution was 800x600, and you drew a box that was 400 pixels wide and 300 pixels high, that box would fill exactly a quarter of your screen.
 >
 > Two quite important things have happened since then.
 First: just about every browser now has a *page zoom* feature, which makes everything bigger - and it does this by changing how many *physical* pixels are used to draw a *logical* pixel.
 If you have a line that's 10 pixels thick, and you crank the browser's page zoom up to 200%, that line will now be 20 pixels thick.
+>
+> Second: many devices now use high-definition displays; the physical pixels on something like an iPhone Retina display are so small that a 1 pixel line would basically be invisible, so these devices use something called *pixel scaling*: if you tell an iPhone to draw a 1px border, it's actually going to use three tiny Retina pixels to draw that line.